LindaFu/2016-us-election/README.md

 Goals :
  - Identify the corelation among these features
- - show which candidate do better in certain categories (such counties with more higher eduction voters)
+ - show which candidate do better in certain categories (such counties with more higher education voters)
  - predict if certain features changes (up or down), which candicate will perform better

 data set :